-There’s no doubt about it, social media has changed our lives irrevocably.
-Whether for better or worse is a matter of debate, but it has certainly caused seismic shifts within the fashion industry: from the rise of street-style stars to the introduction of ‘see now wear now’ collections.
-And the advent of likes, hashtags and shares has also changed the way we buy, sell and wear fine jewellery.
+Likes, hashtags and shares have changed the way we buy, sell and wear fine jewellery.
+There’s no doubt about it, social media has changed our lives irrevocably - for better or worse is a matter of debate, but it has certainly caused seismic shifts within the world of fashion and jewellery - from the rise of style influencers, to the introduction of ‘see now wear now’ collections.

 “Social media has been a game-changer for fine jewellery,” says Sophie Quy, Senior Buyer at Net-a-Porter.
 “Platforms like Instagram give customers access into the world of a brand, while designers can showcase their pieces to a global audience regardless of their size.”